 Federal and state laws also prohibit employers from punishing job applicants and employees for asserting their rights to participate in "protected activity."
 Such activity may include:

-- Filing a complaint or being a witness in a government case against the employer.
+- Filing a complaint or being a witness in a government case against the employer

-- Telling a supervisor or manager about discrimination and/or harassment in the workplace.
+- Telling a supervisor or manager about discrimination and/or harassment in the workplace

-- Refusing to follow orders that would result in discrimination.
+- Refusing to follow orders that would result in discrimination

-- Resisting sexual advances or intervening in a situation to protect someone else.
+- Resisting sexual advances or intervening in a situation to protect someone else

-- Asking managers or co-workers about salary information to shed light on potentially discriminatory wages.
+- Asking managers or co-workers about salary information to shed light on potentially discriminatory wages

-- Complains to a state or federal agency about unsafe conditions in the workplace.
+- Complains to a state or federal agency about unsafe conditions in the workplace

 In California, most workers are employed "at will," which means that their employment can be terminated at any time and employers don't have to provide cause or justification for doing so.
-However, if an employee is fired in violation of an employment contract, for discriminatory reasons or as retaliation for exercising their legal rights, they may have a wrongful termination claim.
+However, if an employee is fired in violation of an employment contract, for discriminatory reasons, or as retaliation for exercising their legal rights, they may have a wrongful termination claim.

 The term "wrongful termination" essentially means that the employer has fired or laid off a worker for reasons that are illegal or in violation of state and/or federal employment laws.
 For example, if an employer laid off an employee over the age of 40 and then hired a younger worker for the same position at a much lower pay scale, that would amount to age discrimination and the laid-off employee may have a wrongful termination lawsuit.

 What Actions Can You Take?

 First, stay calm and do not act out on your employer.
 If you have an employment contract, make sure you have a copy of it and become familiar with the conditions of the contract.
 Ask your employer or the human resources department about why you were terminated.
 Ask to view your personnel file.
 You have the right to do so.
 Request and negotiate a severance package.

-Contact the experienced Los Angeles employment law attorneys at Kingsley .
-Our law firm has more nearly four decades of experience fighting for the rights of employees who have been mistreated, wronged and exploited.
-We are passionate in our pursuit for justice and fair compensation for our clients.
+At Kingsley & Kingsley Lawyers, we have more than four decades of experience fighting for the rights of employees who have been mistreated, wronged, and exploited.
+Our legal professionals are passionate in our pursuit for justice and fair compensation for our clients.